stackup-wallet/erc-4337-examples/README.md

 ### With Paymaster

-Appending `--withPaymaster` to any command will send UserOperations to the `paymasterUrl` specified in the config for approval.
+Appending `--withPaymaster` will call `pm_sponsorUserOperation` on `paymaster.rpcUrl` with the UserOperation, EntryPoint, and `paymaster.context`.
 If successful, gas for this transaction will be paid for by the paymaster.

 Example: